 Spring walks at The Vyne

-Escape to a landscape of woodland colours as you take an easy stroll around the woodlands.
+Escape to a landscape of woodland colour as you take an easy stroll around Morgaston Woods.
 Begin at Visitor Reception and travel along a medieval parkland boundary.
-Make out the remains of a medieval fish pond, tread concrete paths and stumble across remnants of a storage site built for use during the Second World War.
+You'll uncover forgotten traces of history.

 Once past Visitor Reception, follow the path straight ahead towards Morgaston Woods.
 You’ll see The Vyne house and north lawn come into view across the lake on your left.
 In 1520, the house would have been a palace extending as far as the water.
 The north lawn is where Tudor courtyards would have been located.
 Inside the house, there is still a Tudor peephole concealed within the oak panelling of one of the rooms.
 This would have allowed the user to eavesdrop on conversations outside.
 The lake itself was artificially created after 1754.
 Until that time it would have been a small brook.